New applicants should select a major in "Recreation Administration" on their ApplyTexas application.

 The Department of Counseling, Leadership, Adult Education and School Psychology offers a specialized advanced degree in School Psychology, which prepares graduates with or without teaching experience for licensure to provide direct support and interventions to K-12 students in collaboration with teachers, families, administrators, and fellow mental health professionals.

-Visit the National Council for Therapeutic Recreation Certification's website to learn more about eligibility and testing.
+Visit the National Council for Therapeutic Recreation Certification website to learn more about the Therapeutic Recreation profession.

 Schedule an appointment with a College of Education Advisor by calling 512.245.3050 or by stopping by the College of Education Advising Center in the Education building, suite 2143.